CCOSTAN/Home-AssistantConfig/README.md

 * Turn on Upstaris light if Nest detects people and it's nighttime.
 * Turn off lights when Nest detects we are away.
 (Upstairs and Downstairs)
 * Turn on some lights when we get home
-* Turn on Holiday Lights at Sunset, Turn off 4 hours before sunrise.
-Turn off interior Holiday lights when we go to sleep.
+* Turn on some outdoor Lights at Sunset, Turn off 4 hours before sunrise.
+Turn off interior lights when we go to sleep.
 * Detects when lights are turned on and adjusts them to correct brightness based on time of day.
 * (IFTTT) Blink ALL lights at 9:30 to remind me to take medicine. (also Alexa Alert)
 * (IFTTT) Blink Office lights 15 minutes before ANY meeting on my calendar (using IFTTT)